 Are you enrolled in a Bachelor’s degree programme at Chalmers now or do you already have a Bachelor’s degree from Chalmers?
 If so, different application dates and application instructions apply.

-The first semester of the programme only contains compulsory courses (green in the figure) There are 18 compulsory elective courses (purple in the figure) out of at least five have to be selected.
-A master thesis project of 30 or 60 credits (purple in figure) is required.
+The first semester of the programme only contains compulsory courses (green in the figure) There are 18 compulsory elective courses (purple in the figure) out of at least four have to be selected.
+A master thesis project of 30 or 60 credits (green in figure) is required.
 If one conducts a 30 credit master thesis up to 30 additional credits can be selected from advanced courses on Chalmers or from the compulsory elective courses.
 For example Project in Material Chemistry.
 If a 60 credit master thesis is conducted this only allows for the four compulsory courses and four of the compulsory elective courses.

 Compulsory elective courses during year 1

-Spring (study period 1): Advanced organic chemistry, Corrosion, Surface engineering, Biological materials, Ceramics engineering, Solvent extraction, Nuclear materials, Advanced organic synthesis
+Spring (study period 3): Advanced organic chemistry, Corrosion, Surface engineering, Ceramics engineering, Solvent extraction

-Spring (study period 2): Polymer technology, Catalysis, Applied coordination chemistry, Solid state chemistry, Applied optical spectroscopy
+Spring (study period 4): Polymer technology, Catalysis, Applied coordination chemistry, Applied optical spectroscopy, Advanced organic synthesis

 Compulsory elective courses during year 2

-Autumn (study period 1): Applied organic molecular spectroscopy, Green chemistry, Design and analysis of experiments.
+Autumn (study period 1): Applied organic molecular spectroscopy, Green chemistry, Design and analysis of experiments, Nuclear chemistry 1

 Autumn (study period 2): Tailored mater and commercialization, Materials in medicine, Nanomaterials chemistry, Biological materials, Nuclear chemistry 2

 Scientists, in industry or academia, and engineers in materials science are active in fields ranging from fundamental materials development to application of materials technology in products and processes.
 Sweden has cutting edge research in characterisation, design and development of new materials.
 There is thus a continuous need for materials engineers with a sound chemistry background within Swedish industry, such as automotive, rolling bearings, bioimplants, polymers, surface treatment, paint, packaging materials, hygiene and healthcare products and pharmaceuticals.
 In addition, sustainable engineering opens up more opportunities such as catalysis, recycling, biodegradable materials, tailored nanomaterials and corrosion resistant alloys.